PierrunoYT/recraft-ui-client/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) 2024 PierrunoYT.

 ## Acknowledgments